BillySpike/Most-Used-Words/README.txt

 The files in the documents folder are pretty unorganized, but it should still run correctly and output to the right files.

+I added the Tableau file to it for people to see and use.